AmanchukwuLab/AL-anode-free/README.md

 1. **Virtual chemical search space**
    - File `virtual_search_space_1million.csv` inside the directory `datasets`: this is the original virtual search space containing 1 million electrolytes on which optimization is carried in this work.
    - Files named `virtual_search_space_for_batch*.csv` inside the directory `datasets/batch-*`: virtual search space for each subsequent active learnign campaign will be effectively the labeled electrolytes removed from the original search space.
 Therefore, different files are required for each batch.
    - These files are not present in the GitHub repo as they are ~500 MB in size while GitHub only allows uploads upto 25 MB in size.
-They can be downloaded from [Box](https://uchicago.box.com/s/j1y6f74vfpnylpnm25nfe3k3onj9bz22) and then kept inside respective directories.
+They can be downloaded from [Box](https://uchicago.box.com/s/8ffdqrfgf7v4fogxi4nkzl2dlw6fuj72) and then put inside respective directories.

 2. **Labeled datasets**
    - Files named `label_data_batch*.csv` inside the directory `datasets/batch-*`: labeled datasets obtained from preceding batches (used for training surrogate models in each batch along with in-house data) (from batch 2 onwards).